syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

 Add the following methods to the service invoked for any server-side operations performed in **OlapGauge**.

-Initialize the `OlapGauges helper class`.
+Initialize the OlapGauge helper class.

 {% highlight c# %}